Date: 2020-06-14; Update: 2022-10-23

 Even though WebRTC is touted as peer-to-peer for the web, most tutorials say you also need a STUN server, a signalling server, and a TURN server.

-Well you do need a STUN server to figure out your own connection info, but plenty of them are available for anyone to use (e.g., the demo above uses
+Well if you rely on IPv4 NAT traversal, you will need a STUN server to figure out your own connection info, but plenty of them are available for anyone to use (e.g., the demo above uses

 But what about signalling and TURN?